-The ritual of boiling the kettle, putting in the tea leaves, the water, and pouring out cups, is soothing to me.
-It’s something I’ve done with my family since I was young, so it was something I was already familiar with.
+The ritual of boiling the kettle, putting in the tea leaves, the water, and pouring out cups, is soothing to me and something I was already familiar with.

 Then we sit down, pour each other a cup of tea, and start to eat our dinner.

 The results for me were definitely noticeable.
 I found I really savored the meal more, as I was anticipating it while I made the tea.

 The ritual of doing it before every meal became a really lovely way to spend some time with my partner before we began eating.